AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Losing Ranks in Cool

-Whenever you lose ranks from your **<span style="font-variant:small-caps;">Cool</span>**, you must also immediately adjust the “Points until next” field on your sheet accordingly.
+Whenever you lose ranks from your ***Cool***, you must also immediately adjust the “Points until next” field on your sheet accordingly.
 Compare the new calculated “Points until next” rank to your current tally of CGP points.
 If the new rank is greater than or equal to the tally, then no worries, mate.
 But if the new rank is *less than* your CGP total by any number of points, then treat it as if you had just gained those points, and adjust your Madness and Tallies accordingly.

 ### Reducing Your CGP